RETAIL MASTER DATA MANAGEMENT

 - Direct to store delivery system

-Each individual system played the role of Gatekeeper for different attributes of a given master data element.
-Existing state for the master data was as follows:
+Each individual system played the role of Gatekeeper for diferent attributes of a given master data element.
+Prior to XTIVIA’s solution, the state of master data management was as follows:

 - 100+ applications containing Master Data